veekaybee/textedit/python_packaging_post.md

 	print(sentence_count('pool_of_tears.txt'))
 ```

-Let's do one more thing, and now make this a class so that it's really, really easy to reference from other modules.
+Let's do one more thing, and now make this function a class so that it's really, really easy to reference from other modules.

 A class is part of [object-oriented programming](https://jeffknupp.com/blog/2014/06/18/improve-your-python-python-classes-and-object-oriented-programming/), and makes code more modular and easy to call.
 A class, in a way, is like an API.

 And, let's add a character count (we'll need that for some later work we're doing):